-Our Non-invasive Lab is accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL) and the Intersocietal Commission for the Accreditation for Echocardiographic Laboratories (ICAEL).
-All of our sonographers are nationally certified, and each of our 12 physicians is a board-certified vascular surgeon.
-We offer full service non-invasive vascular care, including carotid ultrasound, which allows us to evaluate any blockages or narrowing in the arteries leading to the brain, venous ultrasound, abdominal ultrasound to diagnose and evaluate abdominal aortic aneurysm (AAA), vein mapping for dialysis access and bypass grafts, and dialysis access.
+We offer comprehensive non-invasive vascular care, including carotid ultrasound to evaluate any blockages or narrowing in the arteries leading to the brain, venous ultrasound, abdominal ultrasound to diagnose and evaluate abdominal aortic aneurysm (AAA), and vein mapping for dialysis access and bypass grafts.
 We also provide physiologic testing (blood pressure measurements) to evaluate for blockage in the arteries of the legs and the arms.

 Our services include: